Measurements and interpretations of $W^{\pm}Z$ production cross-sections in $pp$ collisions at $\sqrt{s} =$ 13 TeV with the ATLAS detector: Background estimation

 The events contributing to irreducible background processes represent $\sim14$\% of all selected events.
 They originate from $ZZ$, $t\bar{t} +V$, $VVV$ (where $V$ = $Z$ or $W$) and \tz events.
 Events from electroweak \wzjjew production are not part of the measured signal and are therefore considered as backgrounds.
 The amount of irreducible background is estimated by using MC simulations.
 The dominant contribution in this second group is from $ZZ$ production, where one of the leptons from the $ZZ$ decay falls outside the detector acceptance.
 It represents about $7\%$ of all selected events.
 The MC-based estimates of the $ZZ$ and $t\bar{t} +V$ backgrounds are validated by comparing the MC expectations with the event yield and several kinematic distributions of data samples enriched in $ZZ$ and $t\bar{t} +V $ events, respectively.
 The $ZZ$ control sample is selected from events with a $Z$ candidate which meets all of the analysis selection criteria and which is accompanied by two additional leptons, satisfying the lepton criteria described in Section~\ref{sec:selection}.
 The $ZZ$ MC expectation is rescaled by a factor of $1.13$ to match the observed event yield of data in this control region.
 This scaling factor relative to \sherpa predictions is in agreement with the $ZZ$ cross-section measurements performed at $\sqrt{s} = 13$~\TeV~\cite{Aaboud:2017rwm}.
 Good agreement is observed between the shapes of the main kinematic distributions and the MC predictions.
+The $m_{Z}$ distribution of events in the $ZZ$ control sample is presented in Figure~\ref{fig:ZZCR_ttVCR_controlplot}(a).